 As it turns out, I was lucky enough to be awarded a University of Iowa Graduate College T. Anne Cleary International Dissertation Research Award, which enabled me to take a two-and-a-half week trip to England to look at copies of Crooke’s books, along with some other things.
 I’ve just been back a week.

-This was no leisurely research trip where I checked into my hotel, obtained my reader’s card from the British Library, and perused a few dusty tomes at the same desk for a few hours each day.
+This was an intense research trip.
 I saw a library per day–sometimes more.
 I visited London, Cambridge, and Oxford.
 And I viewed every copy of Crooke on record in those locations: 34 copies of Mikrokosmographia and 13 copies of Somatographia Anthropine.

 This bibliographic research was crucial to my dissertation work.
 But perhaps even more vital were the manuscripts I saw, which included Crooke’s 13 theses on anatomy from the University of Leiden, held at the Royal Society of Medicine; the Annals of the College of Physicians, with their many, many references to Crooke at varying stages of his career; and the Sloane Manuscripts at the British Library, which record printer William Jaggard’s treatment for syphilis (perhaps at the hands of Crooke himself) and several quotations from/references to Mikrokosmographia.

-It may not have been the trip of a lifetime, but it was certainly a pivotal event in the course of my PhD degree.
-It absolutely validated the work I am undertaking in my dissertation.
+The trip was a pivotal event in the course of my PhD degree.
+It validated for me the work I am undertaking in my dissertation as well as reinvigorating my enthusiasm.
 Although the research I completed does not hardly represent a comprehensive survey of Crooke’s anatomy, it is a sizeable step in that direction.
-I have to be honest: I waited until after I’d visited all the libraries to counted up the individual copies I had actually seen.
-(And there were a couple surprises that hadn’t been on the agenda.)
-But on the plane on my way back home, the old song sung to pass time on long trips echoed in the back of my head; except instead of “ninety-nine bottles of beer” on the wall, it was thirty-four copies of Crooke…
+There were also a couple of surprises that hadn’t been on the agenda, including not one but two amazing hand-colored copies I had no idea existed.
+I waited until after I’d visited all the libraries to counted up the individual copies I had actually seen, and it made for a nice surprise as well as a real feeling of accomplishment.
+I look forward to returning to England someday to spend more time with Crooke!

 I have been looking up copies of Mikrokosmographia located in London and Oxbridge in preparation to apply for funding to enable a dissertation research trip late this summer/early fall.